How To Train My Dog To SUP?

 Step 1: Your dog must already be listening well to you

-In order for stand-up paddleboarding to work with your dog, your dog must be an excellent listener and follow directions to at all times.
+In order work with your dog on a paddleboard, your dog must be an excellent listener and follow directions to at all times.
 If your dog doesn’t have the basic obedience skills, then this is practically an impossible mission and you’ll have to start at square one.
 If this is where you’re starting and you don’t quite have the basic commands down yet like sit, stay, and go, then try enrolling your dog into obedience training first.

 Step 2: Introduce your dog to both the paddleboard and the water